LiliaFramework/Lilia/documentation/docs/libraries/lia.modularity.md

 **Purpose**

-Loads a module at a given path, processing dependencies, permissions, and any sub-modules.
+Loads a module at a given path, setting up its environment and processing permissions, dependencies, extras, and optional sub-modules.
+Existing hooks are removed when reloading a module.
+If the core file is missing or the module reports itself as disabled, the loader prints a message and aborts.

 **Parameters**